The Not-So-Fab-Five: Foods That Increase Stroke and Heart Disease Risk

 Making the wrong meal or snack choices is one of the biggest contributing risk factors for stroke and heart disease.
 Most people know what good food choices are, but they don’t realize the serious impact the bad choices have on overall health.
 Learn what is most beneficial to your body to consume.
 It will be a life changer – literally.

 Meet a couple that's all heart.
-After each had a heart attack one year apart, they committed to Renown's new Healthy...Read More
+After each had a heart attack one year apart, they committed to Renown's new Healthy Heart Program and support each other along the road to heart health.
+Almost a year to the day that Janis VanHorn had a...Read More